-Next up, login to your account and click "+ Add Source" button.
+Next up, log in to your account and click the "+ Add Source" button.
 This will let Gumlet know where to fetch your original images from.

-For most websites, source type is web folder, if your images are stored in S3, Wasabi, etc. Please check out our advanced setup image source guide.
+For most websites, the source type is "web folder" if your images are stored in S3, Wasabi, etc. Please check out our advanced setup image source guide.

 While setting up the source, you will create a Gumlet Subdomain, which will be used to deliver your images.
-You may choose any available subdomain, it does not affect the performance or SEO.
-The CDN type will be automatically selected as per your plan.
-We have 14-day free trial available for all plans.
+You may choose any available subdomain; it does not affect the performance or SEO.
+The CDN type will be automatically selected as per your subscription plan.

-We have developed a special client library to automatically handle all the image optimization related tasks.
+We have developed a special client library to handle all the image optimization related tasks automatically.
 It ensures your images are responsively resized, compressed, converted to WebP and/or Retina images as required, and delivered via CDN without you having to code any of it.

 First, add Gumlet.js library code in